Freight Shipping from Jacksonville to Baton Rouge

 How much does it cost to ship freight from Jacksonville to Baton Rouge?

-Full truckload (FTL) rates from Jacksonville, FL to Baton Rouge, LA currently range from $1,587-$1,956 for a standard dry van load over the 738-mile route.
+Full truckload (FTL) rates from Jacksonville, FL to Baton Rouge, LA currently range $1,587-$1,956 (roughly $2.17-$2.66 per mile over 738 miles).
 LTL shipments typically cost $606-$1,027 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Jacksonville to Baton Rouge?

-Standard FTL transit from Jacksonville to Baton Rouge is approximately 13 hrs by truck over 738 miles.
+Standard FTL transit from Jacksonville to Baton Rouge is approximately 13 hrs by truck over 738 miles, with 1 typical fuel stop along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.
-Intermodal rail-truck service takes 5-7 days but offers significant cost savings.
+Intermodal rail-truck service via CSX Jacksonville Intermodal (JAXPORT area) to KCS Baton Rouge Terminal takes 5-7 days but offers significant cost savings.

 What equipment do I need for Jacksonville to Baton Rouge freight?